ahyoung227/MukDonald/README.md

 ```

 ### Singleton pattern
-In Main, by calling appConfigurer.cart(), the cart is created once, but if appConfigurer.order() is executed in Main,
+In Main class, by calling appConfigurer.cart(), the Cart class is created once.
-the second cart may be created, causing an error where the cart is constantly reset.
-Therefore, the cart instance
+But if appConfigurer.order() is executed in Main, the second cart may be created, causing an error where the cart is constantly reset.
-is initialized once so that only one instance of Cart is created, and this single instance is shared between OrderApp and Order.
+To avoid this to happened, the cart instance should be initialized once so that only one instance of Cart is created.

 ```
 public class AppConfigurer {